dmbarbour/glas/docs/GlasDesign.md

 The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

-* **load:ModuleID** - Modules are currently identified by simple symbols such as `foo`, but there is some room for extension.
-Response from 'load' is the specified module's compiled value, or failure if this value cannot be computed.
+* **load:ModuleID** - Modules are currently identified by UTF-8 strings such as `"foo"`.
+File extension is elided.
+We search for the named module locally then on `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc. The cause of failure is visible to the client module, but is reported in the development environment.
+Load failure may occur due to missing modules, ambiguity, dependency cyles, failure by the compile program, etc. The compile program decides what to do after a load fails, e.g. fail the compile or continue with fallback.
+Cause of failure is not visible to the compile program but may implicitly be reported to the programmer.

 ### Streaming Binaries